satahaa/SILC/docs/design.md

 The code generator traverses the linear statement array and transpiles it into C code.

 -   **Process**:
-    -   Translates Cor statements directly into their C equivalents.
+    -   Translates SILC statements directly into their C equivalents.
-    -   Maps Cor's dynamic typing to appropriate C types.
+    -   Maps SILC's dynamic typing to appropriate C types.
-    -   Wraps all generated expressions in parentheses to ensure that Cor's operator precedence is correctly preserved in the final C code.
+    -   Wraps all generated expressions in parentheses to ensure that SILC's operator precedence is correctly preserved in the final C code.
     -   Constructs valid C `if-else` blocks and `while` loops from the parsed statements.
     -   Generates proper C code for input/output operations.